 Impossibility Theory and Common Sense, If Any

 If you look at evolution from other than the perspective of an ideological warrior who believes that he is saving the world from the claws of snake-handling primitive Christians in North Carolina, difficulties arise.
 Chief among these is the sheer complexity of things.
 Living organisms are just too complicated to have come about by accident.
 This, it seems to me, is apparent to, though not provable by, anyone with an open mind.
+And every year the biochemical complexity of cells if found to be greater than was thought.
+For example, epigenetics is now adding a thick latyer of additiona complexity.

 Everywhere in the living world one sees intricacy wrapped in intricacy wrapped in intricacy.
 At some point the sane have to say, “This didn’t just happen.
 Something is going on that I don’t understand.”
 But an evolutionist cannot say that there is anything he can’t understand, only that there are things he doesn’t yet understand.